ingo/ingo.github.io/_recipes/chicago_stuffed_pizza.md

 category: Entrees
 description: "A tribute to Burt Katz and Pequod\u2019s with their signature caramelized\
   \ cheese crust.
 This classic Chicago stuffed pizza is a must-try for all pizza lovers."
-image: chicago_stuffed_pizza_from_scratch.jpg
+image: chicago_stuffed_pizza.jpg
 size: Varies
 source: https://www.youtube.com/watch?v=7tgYYEYz4O4
 time: Varies
-title: Chicago Stuffed Pizza from Scratch
+title: Chicago Stuffed Pizza
 ---
 This recipe is a tribute to the classic Chicago stuffed pizza and the legendary Burt Katz and Pequod’s.
 Their signature caramelized cheese crust is a delight for all pizza lovers.
 The dough recipe is provided below.
 To learn more about this style, visit the Pizza Culinary Academy's website or check out their instructional videos.